alfredapp/gallery-edits/workflows/chrisgrieser/quick-file-access/readme.md

 * `tag` Search files you assigned a tag to.
 * `trash` Search files in the Trash.

-For all fives cases, you can change the keyword in the Workflow’s Configuration or configure a Hotkey.
+For all five cases, you can change the keyword in the Workflow’s Configuration or configure a Hotkey.